Alumni Events and News

 Boston College Law School is pleased to present the first in a new discussion series, "Conversations@BCLaw."

-Newton, MA--The BC Innocence Project is proud to welcome exoneree Dennis Maher, his former attorney Aliza Kaplan, and former Middlesex County Assistant District Attorney J.W.
+Newton, MA--The BC Innocence Project welcomed exoneree Dennis Maher, his former attorney Aliza Kaplan, and former Middlesex County Assistant District Attorney J.W.
 Carney to Boston College Law School.

 Newton, MA--Boston College Law School hosted Richard Ross, Distinguished Professor of Art, University of California at Santa Barbara, award-winning photographer and author of Juvenile-In-Justice.